cs3157/seatingcharts/README.md

 Originally written by Chris Mulligan (clm2186) for COMS W3157 Advanced Programming.

 This python script takes a class roster, classroom layout, and some helper files to produce a random set of seating assignments.
 The best documentation may be comments in the script itself.
+The only non-standard requirement is beautifulsoup4.

 Note, there two types of files: files about seats are tab/whitespace separated.
 Files with student info are CSVs.
 This is because I'm dumb.